lmhurley2003/hookline_local/README.md

-We will use `CMake`, and `clang` as the compiler on all platforms.
-We'll have consistent compilations and better error messages
+We will use `CMake`, and `clang` as the compiler on all platforms (maybe MSCV on Windows).
+More consistent compilations and clang has better error messages

 Experimenting with using `vcpkg` for package management so we can use libraries as we go easier.
+If you have problems with it let me know, we might just stop using it and make everyone manually download their libraries.

 # How to Build
 1. Install build tools